cloudmesh/cloudmesh-robot/documentation/source/marvelmind.md

 mounted on whatever object you are trying to measure the movement of using Marvelmind, such as a robot.
 However you should make sure they are not obstructed much.
-In order to introduce a beacon as a mobile beacon turn a beacon, or as many as you would like (make sure the stationary beacons are on also).
+In order to introduce a beacon as a mobile beacon, turn a beacon, or as many as you would like, on (make sure the stationary beacons are on also).
 Now the mobile beacon will show up green just like the other beacons on the dashboard.
-Find the beacon number in the list shown in *Figure 9* of this newly started beacon, renumber it like demonstrated earlier, or keep the address if that's your preference.
+Find the beacon number in the list shown in *Figure 9* of this newly started beacon, renumber it like demonstrated earlier, or keep the randomly assigned address, if that's your preference.
 Click on the beacon number in the list and the menu on the right should change again, as demonstrated in *Figure 8*.
 Now, there should be an option at the top of this menu labeled *Hedgehog mode* and it should be *disabled*.
 Click on it so it says *enabled*.